 I was a little shy of describing myself as a liver transplantee, and I am not entirely sure why.
 Part of it may be down to an assumption about the casues of liver disease in the minds of people (i.e. alcohol or other abuse) and this is a theme that emerges from time to time in Health Unlocked Blogs and Questions.
 However, this feeling is wearing off and I do now find myself telling people, if only to alert them to the possibility of donorship, something I am keen to promote.

 I think there a range of social factors that make public awareness an challenge.
 Alcohol is a case in point: one of the most popular programmes on TV is Coronation Street.
 I am not a fan but I catch it occasionally.
 Among the very vivid features is that all problems / challenges / issues are resolved in the pub and alcohol is the solution not the problem.
 My own experience of alcohol was (almost) well managed and I was fortunate not to have serious consequences (other than cirrhosis and liver cancer, that is).
 What I had not realised, was the depth of misery and anguish liver disease can lead to.
 It was really hard to see the suffering, pain and humiliation of some of my fellow patients.
 This is also a feature of the blogs and questions on Health Unlocked.
 I think this would be a shock to people unconnected with the cause.

 On the positive side, I am much fitter and stronger (and I think, healthier) than I was in the previous 5 years before my transplant.
 I have maintained weight loss and go to the gym or do a circuit most days, and I have a drug regime which is well managed.
-In terms of support, I am a member of the Haemochromatosis Society, I am active on Health Unlocked and a semi detatched member of the St James’s patient group.Back to Your Stories
+In terms of support, I am a member of Haemochromatosis UK, I am active on Health Unlocked and a semi detatched member of the St James’s patient group.Back to Your Stories